✔ No account fees or minimums ✔ Up to 4.20% APY

 Differences Between a Business and Personal Check

-Whether you’re using business checks or personal checks, one thing is true: They can be a dependable, convenient alternative to using a debit card, credit card, ACH transfer, or wire transfer.
-But if you’re still wondering how are business checks different from personal checks, here are a few other noteworthy distinctions.
+Whether you’re using business checks or personal checks, one thing is true: They can be a dependable, convenient way to move money.
+They provide an alternative to using a debit card, credit card, ACH transfer, or wire transfer.
+But if you’re still wondering how business checks are different from personal checks, here are a few other noteworthy distinctions.

 Size of the Check

 Personal checks are usually somewhere around 6″ x 2″ x 3″ in size.
-Business checks, on the other hand, may be larger in size.
+Business checks, on the other hand, might or might not be larger in size.
 For example, they may be 8″ x 2″ x 3″ instead.
 The larger size allows for easier printing and more room for writing out checks by hand.

 Security of the Check

 Check fraud can threaten a business’s bottom line.
 For that reason, many check printers include built-in security measures to minimize the chances of a business check being stolen or otherwise used fraudulently.
-Those measures can include watermarks, thermochromatic ink, fluorescent fibers, chemical sensitivity indicators, and special security on the back of the check.
-These features all help to verify check authenticity.
+Those measures can include holographic features, thermochromatic ink, and chemically sensitive paper.
+These features all help to verify a check’s authenticity.

 How Much Each Check Costs